Ponyville Natural Free Living Equine Sanctuary

 Homepage of the management of Oostvaardersplassen

 2019-09-14 We have taken over three donkeys originating from the closed down Frösö zoo, Östersund, Sweden.
 One jack, a gelding and a presumably pregnant jennet.
 The loose housing stable we originally built for the zebras will fit perfect for this group.
+We will follow the recommended rules for keeping donkeys from The Donkey Sanctuary.

 2019-11-06 Many thanks goes to Evoca Nordic, who helped us with spare parts and support for our beloved coffee machine for free.
 Great coffee anywhere, and you know exactly how!